Public Sector Body Compensation Disclosure

 and how to deal with environmental legislation in the court system.

 Ms. Mullick is an environmental engineer whose area of focus has been in contaminated site assessment and remediation

 in the oil and gas industry.
 She has a M.Sc. in Environmental Engineering from the University of Alberta and

 a B.A.Sc. in Civil Engineering for the University of Waterloo.
-Currently, she is the Director of Oil Sands Closure
+Currently, she is the Director of Engineering

 and execution of Site Specific Environmental Liability Assessments for large upstream oil and gas operators and other

 industrial clients.
 She also led the development and implementation of a diversity program at her employer, focusing